frankshearar/Home/NuGet-Upgrader:-Helping-to-move-to-NuGet-3.0.md

 ## Solution

+### Non Goals
+While a solution level upgrade experience is desirable, we will start with project level upgrade first.

 ### Experimental Features
 This feature will need to evolve over a period of time so we will introduce a new Experimental features option that will be by default turned off.
 Have a single _Enable experimental features_ check-box in the General Page of NuGet Package Manager in Tools->Options.